eclipse-zenoh/zenoh-backend-influxdb/v2/README.md

 - **`"on_closure"`** (optional, string) : the strategy to use when the Storage is removed.
 There are 3 options:
   - *unset* or `"do_nothing"`: the database remains untouched (this is the default behaviour)
   - `"drop_db"`: the database is dropped (i.e. removed)
   - `"drop_series"`: all the series (measurements) are dropped and the database remains empty.
+This is currently not supported in v2.

 - **`"org_id"`** (optional, string) :the user's organization.
 It should be same as the admin's organization.